cosmos/ibc/spec/ics-2-chain-naming-convention/README.md

 `ChainID` can be subjective on the chains, so there is no protocol level contraint on how the `ChainID` will be formed.
 The chain's application logic can choose how it will allocate `ChainID` for the other chain.
 However, the format of `ChainID` is defined in the protocol.

-`ChainID` is one of the fundemental building blocks of IBC protocol, thus it has to be indepdendent from the enviornments as possible.
-The format of `ChainID` should be uniform, regardless of the encoding library, operating system. etc..

 In this proposal, we propose the **format** of the `ChainID`s, which satisfies the requirements above and is restricted by the protocol.
 Also we propose the **generation scheme**s of the `ChainID`s, which is not restricted by the protocol but recommended.

 ## Format